 Blendtec also makes high-performance blenders that are comparable to Vitamix.
 I’ve used the Classic and Designer series blenders from them and they are wonderful as well.
 Here is an in-depth comparison between Vitamix and Blendtec blenders.

 Ultimately, the best blender is the one that helps you drink a daily green smoothie.
-So whether you are ready to upgrade to a Vitamix or you are simply looking for something better than your grandmother’s 20-year old blender, the important think is to make delicious green smoothie recipes!
+So whether you are ready to upgrade to a Vitamix or you are simply looking for something better than your grandmother’s 20-year old blender, the important thing is to make delicious green smoothie recipes!
 You can do that in any blender!